Hong Kong Dragon Boat Festival

 Dragon Boat History

-The Chinese people have never forgotten Qu Yuan’s desperate, heroic feat.
-Thus was born a tradition that continues to this day, dragon boat races are a re-enactment of the failed attempt to save Qu Yuan.
+Since 1976, when Hong Kong introduced the world’s first international races, dragon boat racing has grown in popularity, with clubs and associations forming in countries throughout Asia, Europe and North America and competitions taking place in cities around the world.
 The Dragon Boat Festival has deep cultural ties, evidenced by the ceremony and ritual surrounding the races.
 Four days before a traditional festival, the dragon boats are taken from repose to have their heads and tails attached.
 Typically, a community leader is invited to “dot the eye” of the dragon in a ceremony designed to rouse its sleeping spirit.
 While in some cultures the dragon is considered to be evil, in Chinese culture dragons are viewed as strong, powerful and frequently a symbol for the spring rains and growth.
 Dragons are also viewed as protective and benevolent, which is why dragon boat racing is often thought of as a means of spreading good luck.
 In return for staging the dragon boat races, it is believed that the community will be blessed with happiness and prosperity.

 The dragon boat itself is a spectacle to behold.
 The slim, 39-foot teakwood racer (and fiberglass models) is crafted today in only a handful of boat-yards in Hong Kong.
-Distinguished by a fierce-looking dragon’s head at the prow and a tail at the stern, traditional dragon boats require thirty days, three craftsmen, and years of practice to produce.
+Distinguished by a fierce-looking dragon’s head at the prow and a tail at the stern, traditional dragon boats require thirty days, three craftsmen, and years of practice to produce!

 LEARN MORE ABOUT THE EVENT BY VISITING: www.dragonboatatlanta.com

-2022 Hong Kong Dragon Boat Festival (Recap)
+Hong Kong Dragon Boat Festival (Recap)